What we know about the deadly shooting at a Nashville elementary school

 The attacker, who police identified as 28-year-old Audrey Hale of the Nashville area, was a former student of the school.
 Authorities initially identified Hale as a woman, but later clarified that Hale used he/him pronouns.

-Surveillance footage shows Hale driving to the school in a Honda Fit and then shooting out the glass of a side door in order to enter the building.
-Hale was armed with two AR-style guns — a rifle and a handgun — as well as a pistol, investigators said.
+Surveillance footage shows Hale driving to the school in a Honda Fit.
+Dressed in camouflage-style pants, a white T-shirt, a red cap and a black vest, Hale shoots out the glass of a side door and crawls through the opening to access the building.
+The shooter was armed with two AR-style guns — a rifle and a handgun — as well as a pistol, investigators said.

-Local police arrived at the school within minutes of the first 911 call and began searching for the shooter.
-Hale also shot at responding officers through a second-story window, authorities said.
+Local police arrived at the school within minutes of the first 911 call.

-Graphic body camera footage released Tuesday shows multiple officers sweeping the school, as an alarm blares and gunshots are heard in the distance.
-The five-person team moves through hallways and rushes past students' cubbies before finding Hale on the second floor near a window.
+Body camera footage released Tuesday shows Officer Rex Engelbert arriving at the school, grabbing his weapon from the back of his vehicle and encountering a woman who appears to be a staff member.

+She tells him, "The kids are all locked down, but we have two kids that we don't know where they are."
+She also describes layout of the school and says children are upstairs.

 The victims